fonta-rh/two-node-toolbox-tnf/deploy/ipi-baremetalds-virt/README.md

 `...  quay.io/openshifttest/squid-proxy:multiarch  /bin/sh -c /usr/l...
 Up 27 seconds external-squid ...
 `
   - If it's not running, restart it using the command `podman restart external-squid`.

+### Troubleshooting installation issues

+- A significant part of the installation time is spent downloading the necessary images.
+If you think the process might be stuck, you can check the /opt/dev-scripts/ironic/html/images to see if the download is progressing.
+- Logs for dev-scripts are available in $home/openshift-metal3/dev-scripts/logs, and they will contain useful information to help with your issue

 ## 3. Cleaning Up